Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 - hardware queuing operations (enqueue and dequeue of data)
 - hardware buffer pool management

-To transmit a packet the Ethernet driver puts data on a queue and invokes a DPIO API.
-For receive, the Ethernet driver registers a data availability notification callback.
+To transmit a packet the woke Ethernet driver puts data on a queue and invokes a DPIO API.
+For receive, the woke Ethernet driver registers a data availability notification callback.
 To dequeue a packet a DPIO API is used.
 There is typically one DPIO object per physical CPU for optimum